 Typical project(s) Activities that replace portable fossil fuel based lamps (e.g. wick-based kerosene lanterns) with battery-charged LED or CFL based lighting systems in residential and/or non-residential applications (e.g. ambient lights, task lights, portable lights).
 Type of GHG emissions mitigation action Renewable energy; Energy efficiency.
 Displacement of more-GHG-intensive service (lighting).
-Important conditions under which the methodology is applicable Project lamps whose batteries are charged using one of the following options: Charged by a renewable energy system (e.g. a photovoltaic system or mechanical system such as a hand crank charger); Charged by a standalone distributed generation system (e.g. a diesel generator set) or a mini-grid; Charged by a grid that is connected to regional/national grid; When the LED/CFL lighting system has more than one LED/ CFL lamp connected to a single rechargeable battery system, each LED/CFL lamp may be considered as one project lamp; At a minimum, project lamps shall be certified by their manufacturer to have a rated average operational life of at least: 5,000 hours where project lamps are assumed to operate for two years after distribution to end-users (i.e. emission reductions are not credited beyond two years).
-Under this option, ex post monitoring surveys to determine the percentage of project lamps in service in year y are not required; 10,000 hours where project lamps are assumed to operate for up to seven years after distribution to end-users (i.e. emission reductions are not credited beyond two years).
+Important conditions under which the methodology is applicable Project lamps whose batteries are through: A renewable energy system (e.g. a photovoltaic system or mechanical system such as a hand crank charger); A standalone distributed generation system (e.g. a diesel generator set) or a mini-grid; A grid that is connected to regional/national grid; A combination of the above options; When the LED/CFL lighting system has more than one LED/ CFL lamp connected to a single rechargeable battery system, each LED/CFL lamp may be considered as one project lamp; At a minimum, project lamps shall be certified by their manufacturer to have a rated average operational life of at least: 5,000 hours where project lamps are assumed to operate for two years after distribution to end-users (i.e. emission reductions are not credited beyond two years).
+Under this option, ex post monitoring surveys to determine the percentage of project lamps are assumed to operate for up to seven years after distribution to end-users (i.e. emission reductions are not credited beyond seven years).
 Under this option, more stringent requirements (e.g. test on light output, ex post monitoring surveys) are specified; Project lamps shall have a minimum of one year warranty; The replaced baseline lamps are those that directly consume fossil fuel.
-Important parameters Monitored: Recording of project lamp distribution data; In some cases ex post monitoring surveys to determine percentage of project lamps distributed to end users that are operating and in service in year y.
+Important parameters Monitored: Recording of project lamp distribution data; In some cases, ex post monitoring surveys to determine percentage of project lamps distributed to end users that are operating and in service in year y.
 BASELINE SCENARIO Use of fossil fuel based lamps.
 Fossil fuel PROJECT SCENARIO Use of LED/CFL based lighting systems.
+Image: second secon